sajjad01-sd/react-search-github-user/README.md

-# Findsajjad - A personal branding website.
+# Github Users - A github user details showing app.
 For getting users details from github , we used github-api.

 [Live_Link](https://githubuser.findsajjad.com/)